talwrii/i3parse/README.md

 # i3parse
 A functional but not feature-complete parser for [i3wm's](https://github.com/i3/i3) config file.
-Originally written for the purposes of querying keybindings, but it can likely quickly be patched to support new features.
+Originally written for the purposes of querying keybindings, but it can likely be patched to support new features.

 # Usage